alexandrestein/gotinydb/README.md

 The goal is to have a fairly simple database which is light and don't needs to fit in RAM.
 It supports indexing for:

+## Features

+### Indexing

 - string
 - int, uint, int8, uint8, int16
 - uint16, int32, uint32, int64, uint64
 - time.Time

 If the selector point to an array values inside the array are indexed.

+### File and media content

+Support for big content with io.Reader and io.Writer interface.
+It split content into configurable chunks size for reads and writes.

+### Confidentiality and data integrity

+The all database is encrypted and signed with [XChaCha20-Poly1305](https://godoc.org/golang.org/x/crypto/chacha20poly1305#NewX).

 ## Installing